freeradical13/freeradical13.github.io/index.md

 The basic formula is: <code>Glucose (C<sub>6</sub>H<sub>12</sub>O<sub>6</sub>) + 2ATP + 2NAD<sup>+</sup> → 2 Pyruvate + 2H<sub>2</sub>O + 4ATP + 2NADH + 2H<sup>+</sup></code>.

+One glucose molecule creates a net 2 ATP molecules.

 Next, respiration may continue into either Aerobic respiration with Oxygen (Krebs cycle) or Anaerobic respiration without Oxygen (Fermentation).

 ##### Citric Acid Cycle

-The [Citric Acid Cycle][] (or Krebs cycle or Tricarboxylic Acid Cycle) is a part of aerobic respiration which uses Acetyl CoA to produce ATP, NADH, and FADH<sub>2</sub>, and CO<sub>2</sub>.
+The [Citric Acid Cycle][] (or Krebs cycle or Tricarboxylic Acid Cycle) is a part of aerobic respiration which uses Acetyl CoA to produce GTP or ATP, NADH, FADH<sub>2</sub>, and CO<sub>2</sub>.

-First, Pyruvate is oxidized into Acetyl CoA:
+First, Pyruvate Oxidation occurs when Pyruvate is oxidized into Acetyl CoA:

 1. The charged Pyruvate ions enters mitochondria using active transport through a transport protein.
 1. Pyruvate's carboxyl group is oxidized and converted into CO<sub>2</sub> which diffuses out of the mitochondria.